What Is a Good Credit Score?

 • A good credit score usually is around 670 to 799, out of a maximum score of 850.

-• You can improve your credit score by, keeping your balances low, making all loan payments on time, and and not overusing credit.
+• You can improve your score by keeping your balances low, making payments on time, and not overusing credit.

 How Credit Scores Are Calculated

-Credit scores are calculated based on information reported by the three primary credit bureaus: Equifax, Experian, and TransUnion.
-The credit bureaus' reports generally show whether you pay your debts on time and use credit responsibly.
+Credit scores are based on information reported by the three primary credit bureaus: Equifax, Experian, and TransUnion.
+Your score generally shows whether you pay your debts on time and use credit responsibly.

 • Exceptional: 800-850